 Thunderstorms Emit Beams of Antimatter, NASA Discovers

-HUNTSVILLE, Alabama, January 18, 2011 (ENS) – For the first time, antimatter has been observed occurring naturally on Earth, as scientists using NASA’s Fermi Gamma-ray Space Telescope have documented beams of antimatter produced above thunderstorms.
+HUNTSVILLE, Alabama, January 17, 2011 (ENS) – For the first time, antimatter has been observed occurring naturally on Earth, as beams of antimatter produced above thunderstorms have been documented by scientists using NASA’s Fermi Gamma-ray Space Telescope.

 The scientists think the antimatter particles are formed inside thunderstorms in terrestrial gamma-ray flashes associated with lightning.
 They estimate that about 500 gamma-ray flashes occur daily worldwide, but most go undetected.